Every thought, behaviour and feeling affects our emotional well-being…

-- You can adapt to the changes in life, i.e. flexibility
+- Can adapt to the changes in life, i.e. flexibility

-- You feel you have the ability to love and care for others
+- Feel you have the ability to love and care for others

-- You feel you can independently get most of your needs met
+- Feel you can independently get most of your needs met

 - Manage stress while not having constant negative thoughts